 Key Takeaways

-The U.S. Supreme Court ruled 8-1 in favor of Havana Docks Corporation, reviving a $440 million claim against four cruise lines for using docks confiscated by Fidel Castro's government over 65 years ago.
+The U.S. Supreme Court ruled 8-1 to revive claims by Havana Docks Corporation against four cruise lines for using docks seized by Fidel Castro's government over 65 years ago.
+The case centers on the Helms-Burton Act, allowing lawsuits against companies using confiscated property.

-• Ruling allows litigation to continue, but is not final decision
+- The ruling allows litigation to continue but is not a final decision

 The case centers on a provision of the federal law known as Helms-Burton Act.
 Title III of this act allows Americans to sue almost any company that engages in commercial activity or benefits from property confiscated by Cuba's government.
 The court's ruling is not a final decision but allows litigation to continue, with Justice Clarence Thomas writing for the majority.